CIS (now Co-operative) Home Insurance Review

 - 50% off contents cover - when you buy buildings and contents insurance together.

-- Members get an exclusive price on home insurance plus £50 of Co-op Food vouchers
+- Co-op members get an exclusive price on home insurance plus £50 of Co-op Food vouchers

-- The option to choose your own excess - choose a higher excess to make your premium lower.
-See exclusions.
+- The option to choose your own excess - choose a higher excess to make your premium lower (some exclusions apply)

 - Dedicated 24/7 claims line for members